 Power over Ethernet (PoE) switch dramatically cuts network cost while improves power efficiency – with which network managers can get simultaneous access to both power and data over a single Ethernet cable.
-PoE switches come in a host of flavors, such as 8/12/24/48-port PoE switch, or unmanaged and managed PoE switch.
+PoE network switches come in a host of flavors, such as 8/12/24/48-port PoE switches, or unmanaged and managed PoE switch.
 24-port PoE switch is considered as a cost-effective alternative for SMB networks, for it enables enough output capacity for SMB network flow with relatively lower power consumption.
-As people tend to be cautious about power consumption of devices, here we provide some indication on 24-port switch power consumption.
+As people tend to be cautious about the power consumption of network switches, here we provide some indication on 24-port switch power consumption.

 What Is PoE Switch Power Consumption?